francopasut/academic/content/en/post/pdf_python_text_extract/index.md

 - `{text}` includes the text content extracted from the various pages.
 - `\n` adds a new line at the end of the content.

-At the end, the result of the operation is saved in a document in Markdown format:
+At the end, the result of the operation is saved in a document in Markdown language:

 ```path
 with open('extracted_content.md', 'w', encoding='utf-8') as md_file: